-Perhaps you are trying to move forward with your life, but it feels as if one foot keeps hitting the brakes.
-Mary Morrison claimed, "In order to be free, we must learn how to let go.
-What is it you would let go of today?"
-Many of us already have an idea of what we would like to let go of, and have tried to do so many times: an addiction, unhelpful yet entrenched patterns of behaviour, a grudge against someone, persistent low mood, fear of failure, humiliation, rejection, of not being loved for who we really are… Or perhaps it feels as though another person, our job, or our community is holding us back, doing us harm, keeping us stuck.
+Perhaps you are trying to move forward with your life, but feel as if one foot keeps hitting the brakes.
+Mary Morrison claimed, "In order to be free, we must learn how to let go."
+Many of us already have an idea of what we would like to let go of, and have tried to do so many times: opinons of ourselves, unhelpful yet entrenched patterns of behaviour, a grudge against someone, a state of confusion, persistent low mood, fear of failure, humiliation, rejection, of not being loved for who we really are… Or perhaps it feels as though another person, our job, or our community is holding us back, doing us harm, keeping us stuck.

-Grounded in experience working with all of the issues above, I am interested in helping you understand your current situation, and using our joint reflection help you find a way forward to change and grow instead of repeating painful patterns.
-Having your own personal story and unique set of feelings and circumstances addressed in a safe, empathic and confidential setting can lead to a very different, freeing perspective.
-To achieve this I offer ongoing as well as time-limited psychodynamic therapy to adults of all ages and identities, and also work online.
+Grounded in experience working with all of the issues above, I am interested in helping you understand your current situation with warmth and compassion, and using our joint reflection help you find a way forward to change and grow instead of repeating painful patterns.
+Having your personal story and unique set of feelings and circumstances addressed in a non-hierarchical, collaborative and confidential setting can lead to a very different, freeing perspective.
+To achieve this I offer ongoing as well as time-limited psychodynamic/integrative therapy to adults of all ages and identities.

 In addition to private practice I am an Honorary Psychotherapist at South London and Maudsley NHS Foundation Trust, and worked previously in an NHS drugs and alcohol service.
 A parallel longstanding role in the creative arts has given me direct insight into the challenges of living authentically in a volatile world that can feel ruled by appearance and image.

 I have some limited (off peak, daytime) availability and am working with a hybrid model of remote mixed with in-person sessions in Brick Lane E1.
 The sessions are weekly, with in-person meetings roughly once per month.